BesherTaye/Smoking-CNN/README.md

 # Data Exploration and Visualization

-Our dataset is “Khan, Ali (2020)”.
-The dataset contains a total of 2,400 raw images.
+Our dataset, "Khan, Ali (2020)," consists of a total of 2,400 raw images.

 The dataset contains a total of 2,400 raw images:
 • 1,200 images in the smoking (smokers) category
 • 1,200 images in the not-smoking (non-smokers) category.